PAUSE Program: New Call for Applications

 |

-| The PAUSE program encourages applicants outside France to start looking for accommodation in conjunction with their host institutions as early as possible before their arrival, or even as soon as they submit their application. |
+| The PAUSE program encourages applicants outside France to begin looking for housing in coordination with their host institutions as early as possible before their arrival—ideally as soon as they submit their application. |

 |